phalcon-orphanage/docs/fr/reference/tutorial-invo.rst

     <?php

-    //Create the ACL
+    // Create the ACL
     $acl = new Phalcon\Acl\Adapter\Memory();

-    //The default action is DENY access
+    // The default action is DENY access
     $acl->setDefaultAction(Phalcon\Acl::DENY);

-    //Register two roles, Users is registered users
+    // Register two roles, Users is registered users
-    //and guests are users without a defined identity
+    // and guests are users without a defined identity
     $roles = array(
         'users' => new Phalcon\Acl\Role('Users'),
         'guests' => new Phalcon\Acl\Role('Guests')